SaravananRamanathan25/Cisco-SD-WAN-LocalPolicy/README.md

 | Level | Analysis |
 | ----------------------- | -------------------------------------------- |
 | List (3rd level) | 1.
 Cannot be deleted if it is referenced in any 2nd level policy.<br> 2.
 Will not be auto deleted if the 2nd level parent policy is deleted.
 It has to be deleted manually.|
+| Individual Local Policy Lists (2nd Level) | 1.
+Cannot be deleted if it is referenced in any 1st  level policy. <br>2.
+Will not be auto deleted if the1st level parent policy is deleted.
+It has to be deleted manually.
+| Higher Level Local Policies (1st Level) |1.
+Deletion of 1st level policy will not delete any 2nd level policies referred under it.<br>2.
+If we have created new 2nd Level policy while creating new 1st level policy and cancelling the 1st level policy without saving, then the 2nd level policy will also get deleted.<br>3.
+If we have created new list while creating new 1st level policy and cancelling the 1st level policy without saving,  then it will not delete the list automatically.
+It has to be deleted manually.